VirtusLab/git-machete-intellij-plugin/README.md

 After a rebase, you might want to push rebased branch to remote.
 To do this, right-click on the branch you want to push and select `Push (Current) Branch` from context menu.
-Standard IntelliJ push dialog will appear with proper push button (regular push or force push) depending on which of them is needed.
+Push dialog will appear with proper push button (regular push or force push) depending on which of them is needed.
 Basically, we need force push in case when we rebased our branch, because in this case parent of the first commit that we want to push (that is one of `new base` commits) is not the last commit of pushed branch in a remote repository, so git won't let us do regular push.